You can add datapoints either from file or by manually adding datapoints one-by-one.

 You can export a span as a datapoint from both Traces and Evaluation traces.
 To do so, select a span and click “Export to dataset” in the top right corner.

-You will be prompted to modify or keep only the necessary fields.
 Select the dataset you want to export to and click “Export”.

 2. File upload